rahulsapient12/optum_training/README.md

-# This Repo consists of Traing Modules.
+# This Repo consists of Training Modules.

 1. JavaScript
 2. TypeScript